gitlotto/dynamodb/docs/outboxer/outboxer.md

 ### The Outboxer to the Rescue

 The **Outbox Pattern** solves this problem by introducing an intermediate step.

+![Outbox Pattern](outboxer_4.png)

 Instead of publishing an event directly to the queue, the process:

-![Outbox Pattern](outboxer_4.png)

 1. Persists the event in an **outbox table** within the same transaction as the database changes.
 The process persists both the data and the event in the database as part of a single **ACID transaction**: both the data and the event are written in one transaction.
 The event is persisted in an **outbox table**.
 2. A separate process, called the **Outboxer**, polls the database for events and publishes them to the queue.
 The Outboxer is BASE: It works asynchronously and ensures eventual consistency by retrying until the event is successfully published.
-The Outboxer is the Achilles heel of the system: if it fails, events will remain stuck in the database, preventing downstream processes from continuing.
-This can disrupt the entire workflow and lead to system-wide delays or inconsistencies.
-It must be heavily monitored and in case of failures must be notified,  addressed and fixed immediately to maintain reliability and avoid system bottlenecks.

 This design guarantees atomicity for the process, ensuring that the database state and the event publishing are consistent.

 ---